canonical/snapweb/README.md

 # Installing

-Once you have a click package you can install it onto a remote snappy system by running
+Once you have a snap you can transfer it onto a running snappy system and from there install it by running:

-     snappy-remote --url ssh://localhost:8022 install [package]

-Assuming that 8022 is where ssh is listening on, e.g.; launched as:

-     kvm -m 768 -redir :8022::22 -redir :4200::4200 -hda snappy.img
+     sudo snap install [snap]

 # Using